Skip to contents

 After installing this package, R knows ~52,000 distinct microbial species (updated December 2022) and all ~600 antibiotic, antimycotic and antiviral drugs by name and code (including ATC, EARS-Net, ASIARS-Net, PubChem, LOINC and SNOMED CT), and knows all about valid SIR and MIC values.
 The integral clinical breakpoint guidelines from CLSI and EUCAST are included, even with epidemiological cut-off (ECOFF) values.
 It supports and can read any data format, including WHONET data.
 This package works on Windows, macOS and Linux with all versions of R since R-3.0 (April 2013).
 It was designed to work in any setting, including those with very limited resources.
 It was created for both routine data analysis and academic research at the Faculty of Medical Sciences of the University of Groningen, in collaboration with non-profit organisations Certe Medical Diagnostics and Advice Foundation and University Medical Center Groningen.

-Used in over 175 countries, translated into 20 languages
+Used in over 175 countries, available in 20 languages

 Since its first public release in early 2018, this R package has been used in almost all countries in the world.
 Click the map to enlarge and to see the country names.